shaunmulligan/soracom-resin-modemAT/README.md

 # Soracom's sample resin.io Raspberry Pi Application with Cellular modem AT commands support

-BETA VERSION, only works on RPi 3 for now and doesn't yet rely on Modem Manager package due to systemd conflict with base Resin OS
+BETA VERSION, only works on RPi 3 and likely ResinOS 2.3.x for now and doesn't yet rely on Modem Manager package due to systemd conflict with base Resin OS

-In order to use a 3G Dongle with ResinOS 2.x, Raspberry Pi 3 and Soracom, you will have to place the sora-mobile GSM configuration file on your device's SD card in /system-connections/
+In order to use a 3G Dongle with ResinOS 2.3.x, Raspberry Pi 3 and Soracom, you will have to place the sora-mobile GSM configuration file on your device's SD card in /system-connections/
 Once this is done, connect the Dongle, boot the device and it should come online on your resin.io dashboard

 Our sample Raspberry Pi application uses environment variables to enable a couple of useful features which optimise bandwidth usage and leverage Soracom Harvest and Gate services: